mozilla/bug-handling/policy/triage-bugzilla.md

 Unless a bug is resolved as invalid, wontfix, or a duplicate; or if the bug is marked as P5, it is expected that the bug will refer to the commit that caused the regression.

-If the commit which caused the regression has not been found, add the `regressionrange-wanted`.
+If the commit which caused the regression has not been found, add the `regressionrange-wanted` keyword.

+Once the regression range has been found, the `regressionrange-wanted` keyword should be removed, and the status flags for each affected release in the range of commits set to `affected`.
+The triage owner for the component may decide to set the status of a bug as `wontfix` for current and future versions.

+If a bug is no longer considered a regression, the `regressionrange-wanted` keyword should be removed.

 ### Questions and Edge Cases